STU/QCD Correspondence: Hydrodynamics

 It is fact that both relations (43) and (44) yield to the same result.
 We should note that the relation (42) works in the flat space only, therefore we should set $k=0$ in our calculations.
 In that case one can obtain,

 which shows that $\eta/s=1/4\pi$ is valid only for the case of flat space.
 In order to discuss the shear viscosity we consider three different cases of one, two and three-charged black holes.\\ In the first case we assume $q_{1}=q, q_{2}=q_{3}=0$.
+In that case we have,